Elysian superyacht anchors off Salcombe

 The exterior was designed by Espen Oino and the custom interior by Reymond Langton Design includes a piece of hand-carved leather artwork running the length of the main stairwell and a glass lift.

-Elysian has a big swimming pool aft, a helecopter landing pad and two al-fresco outside dining locations.
+Elysian has a big swimming pool aft, a helicopter landing pad and two al-fresco outside dining locations.